yanisoln/terminator/README.md

 - [ ] JS SDK
 - [ ] Python SDK
+- [ ] switch to `cidre` on macos
+- [ ] optional support for [screenshots](https://github.com/nashaofu/xcap), [OCR](https://github.com/mediar-ai/uniOCR), & example vision usage on top of low level usage
+- [ ] Linux support?
 - [ ] More to come...

 ## contributing

 contributions are welcome! please feel free to submit issues and pull requests.

+many stuff are experimental, we'd love any help in fixing stuff!

+we use this on windows: https://github.com/leexgone/uiautomation-rs
+and we'd like to switch to this on macos: https://github.com/yury/cidre/blob/main/cidre/examples/ax-tree/main.rs

 *(add contribution guidelines if you have specific requirements)*